Discover Boipeba Island: A tropical paradise of natural beauty and vibrant culture

 The natural pools are a must on your list of things to do in Boipeba!

-To get to the natural pools of Castelhanos you need to take a boat, as they are quite far from the sand.
-They only form at low tide – so you need to keep an eye on the tide table (hotels usually let you know when low tide will be) to be able to enjoy them.
+To get to the natural pools of Castelhanos you need to take a boat as they are quite far from the sand.
+They only form at low tide – so you need to keep an eye on the tide table (hotels usually tell you when low tide is) to enjoy them.

-Located at the southern end of Boipeba, it is a village known for its tranquillity and authenticity.
+Located on the southern tip of Boipeba Island, this village is known for its tranquillity and authenticity.

-Tourism is still little explored in the region, preserving the local culture and offering visitors a genuine experience.
+Tourism in the region is still largely unexplored, preserving the local culture and offering visitors a genuine experience.

 10. Old Boipeba

-Velha Boipeba is the main town on the island of Boipeba and the gateway for visitors to this paradise.
+Velha Boipeba is the main town on Boipeba Island and the gateway for visitors to this paradise.

-With its sandy streets, colourful houses and peaceful atmosphere, the village preserves a rustic and authentic charm.
+With its sandy streets, colourful houses and peaceful atmosphere, the village retains a rustic and authentic charm.

-It is home to inns, restaurants and small shops, making it the ideal base from which to explore the island’s beaches and natural beauty.
+It has inns, restaurants and small shops, making it an ideal base from which to explore the island’s beaches and natural beauty.

 In addition, the hospitality of the locals and the local cuisine, with an emphasis on fresh seafood, make Velha Boipeba a welcoming and unforgettable destination.